Dansdigital/product_configurator-/README.md

 This is a 3D product configuator that uses Sketchfab API to render the 3D models.

+Bellow is a list of links to 8 products that use this web app.
 --Product Links--
 Alpha Half Rack - https://straydogstrength.com/3d-customizer/alpha-half-rack-2/
 Alpha Bench - https://straydogstrength.com/3d-customizer/alpha-bench-2/